 Admission to the Occupational Therapy Assistant (OTA) program is on a selective basis; qualified applicants will be accepted on a case by case basis into the OTA program during each fall semester.
-Each new cohort begins in the fall semester.
+Each new cohort begins in the spring semester.
 Program applications are accepted between November 5 and December 5 of each year.
 Summer session students will be subject to an adjusted application deadline.
 Download the OTA program application.

 Applicants will submit a completed package containing a completed OTA program application, a resume with three sealed reference forms, current CPR certification, and a biographical handwritten essay.

 To be admitted to the OTA program, applicants must:

 - Meet all admission requirements to CMU and be fully admitted.
 This includes all high school and college transcripts.
 CMU Application